rykener/django-manifest-loader/docs/docs/docs_license.md

 # Contributing

 Do it.
 Please feel free to file an issue or open a pull request.
 The code of conduct is basic human kindness.
+[See the project on Github here](https://github.com/shonin/django-manifest-loader)

 # License